github/training-kit/downloads/subversion-migration.md

 - Converting all SVN conventions to traditional Git structure - Providing SVN users field to  name and email data in Git commits
-- Permiting exclusion patterns for precise Git repository content
+- Permitting exclusion patterns for precise Git repository content

 Learn more about SVN2Git at the project’s official home page: